wy-luke/StableDiffusion-Installer-For-Mac/README.md

 # Stable Diffusion Installer For Mac

-Assist you in quickly installing the Stable Diffusion web UI on your Mac.
+Assist you in **quickly and effortlessly** installing the Stable Diffusion web UI on your Mac.

 Steps for Usage: